IEEE-ALEXSB-SW-TEAM/Training-2024/Database/task.md

 ## Part 2:
 Ok our activities committee has a big problem they are lost in the dozens of excel sheets, so they decided to get help from you as a software expert.
 they wanna make a registration system for the events.
-if you attended any of our events/courses before first you fil la form to register in the event then in the event dat the reciptionist take you attendence.
+if you attended any of our events/courses before first you fil la form to register in the event then in the event dat the receptionist take you attendance.
 so a system like that need to store user data and event data.
 store ??????????????????????
 ok you got it we need a database here, so let's model our database first, we need to store this data: